ganesh-devops3231/ansible-zero-to-hero/Day-06/VariablesInfo.md

 - group_vars and host_vars are lower priority than playbook-defined vars.
 This priority order ensures flexibility while maintaining structured variable management.

+## Notes:
+- For group vars, you have to create a folder and then add the yaml file with a group name that is present in inventory file.
+So, if you execute any playbook with only a particular group in inventory then the same group related file is taken under consideration for variables from groupname.yml file.